-This brainpost complements Dr Jack’s recent appearance on ITV1 on Fri 12th August 2011.
-It’s tricky to do such an important brain topic as AGING GRACEFULLY justice in just a 10 min slot on THIS MORNING (ITV’s flagship live daytime magazine show in the UK).
 Talking openly and honestly about highly emotive topics like Alzheimer’s disease, and dementia in general, is a very delicate matter.
 Given the prevailing time pressures of live television and the quick/punchy explanations that it requires, there is always the potential to be misunderstood.
 This means that really hot topics must occasionally be left out in case they have the unintended effect of causing undue anxiety as opposed to the specific intention: inspiring the public with what we can do to hang onto our marbles well into old age.
-This brainpost reveals a new breakthrough in our understanding of Alzheimer’s disease, deemed too risky to mention on live television in case it was misconstrued, but which may one day be instrumental in keeping dementia at bay in each and every one of us.
+This brainpost reveals a new breakthrough in our understanding of Alzheimer’s disease, deemed too risky to mention live on ITV1’s This Morning in mid-August in case it was misconstrued, but which may one day be instrumental in keeping dementia at bay in each and every one of us.

 What do green spaces (parks, fields, commons etc.) do to the human brain?
 Why do people drop litter?
 How does visible evidence of anti-social behaviour affect the way other people behave?
 How would people behave if those responsible for keeping one of London’s finest Royal Parks clean were to down tools for an entire weekend?

 All of these questions were asked of Dr Jack by The One Show reporter Justin Rowlatt in Hyde Park where the Keep Britain Tidy campaign ran an interesting experiment over the weekend to see how people would react if the rubbish they dropped was left to accumulate.
-This brainpost details some of the background to Dr Jack’s comments on The One Show (Mon 1st Aug, BBC1, 7pm).
+This brainpost details some of the background to Dr Jack’s comments on tonight’s show (BBC1, 7pm).